This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy is very clean and tidy and provides a safe and appropriate environment for people to access its services.
+The pharmacy is generally clean and tidy and provides a safe and appropriate environment for people to access its services.
 People can have a conversation with a team member in a private area.
 And the pharmacy is kept secure from unauthorised access.

 Principle 4.
 Services, including medicines management